lizaodawn/IMMARKUS-wiki-clone/07-Exporting-Data.md

 ## Exporting Annotations

 Click and download **Annotations**.
- 1. **Annotation Data**: export all annotations as a flat list in the [W3C Web Annotation format](https://www.w3.org/TR/annotation-model/).
+ 1. **Annotation Data**: export all annotations as a flat list in the [W3C Web Annotation](https://www.w3.org/TR/annotation-model/) JSON-LD format (JSON for Linked Data, a specification for encoding contextualized meaning into JSON documents.).
- 2. **Annotations and Images**: export all annotations and image snippets as an Excel file.
+ 2. **Annotations and Images**: the export generates one Excel file with multiple worksheets - one worksheet for each top-level Entity Class.
+Each metadata property is exported as a column.
+The first column includes the image snippet.

 ![Screenshot (547)](https://github.com/rsimon/immarkus/assets/128056738/6eb1008a-7876-4bac-93e7-2ac2b806c48c)